FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 The Meetings Administrator stated that, in line with Part 15 of the Local Government

-Act, 2001, as amended, and the Code of Conduct, she was inviting those present to notify--- 2
+Act, 2001, as amended, and the Code of Conduct, she was inviting those present to notify
+---
+2

 the Mayor of any declaration of interest in any item due for discussion at the Meeting.
 No